 The Academy Class of 2003 were all members who joined the Academy when they were current college goalkeepers.
 They were all highly successful goalkeepers, as well as individuals.
 The three men all played professionally for many years and made appearances for their country's National Team.
 Erin earned the most success in college, earning All-American honors.
-She chose a different route after college, becoming a doctor and also joining the U.S. Army where she is currently a Major.
+She chose a different route after college, becoming a doctor and also joining the U.S. Army where she retired a Major.
 All the members earned their college diplomas, despite the temptation to leave early for a professional career.
 They all have had great success in life and in coaching after their playing careers ended.

 Undergraduate University: Howard University